ekiwi/simulator-independent-coverage/Readme.md

 When the simulation is complete, the manager will copy back your results to:
 `firesim/results-workload/<date>-linux-poweroff/linux-poweroff0/`

-Of note, is the 'uartlog' which will have the console output from linux boot as well as the simulation runtime statistics.
+Of note is the 'uartlog' which will have the console output from linux boot as well as the simulation runtime statistics.
 The tail of this log should look as follows, with only small changes in wallclock-related times.

 ```